ortus-docs/redis-cache/essentials/installation.md

 ### **ForgeBox Extension Provider**

 In your Lucee Administrator under `Extension > Providers` paste in your Ortus provider URL ([https://www.forgebox.io](https://www.forgebox.io)) and click `save`.
-One added, the new provider URL should show up in the list as verified.
+Once added, the new provider URL should show up in the list as verified.

 ### **Installing the Extension**